apache/doris/docs/en/administrator-guide/runtime-filter.md

 SELECT t1 FROM test JOIN test2 where test.t1 = test2.t2;
 -- Return 2 rows of results [3, 4];

--- Through the query profile (set is_report_success=true;) you can view the detailed information of the internal work of the query, -- Including whether each Runtime Filter is pushed down, waiting time, -- and the total time from prepare to receiving Runtime Filter for OLAP_SCAN_NODE.
+-- Through the query profile (set enable_profile=true;) you can view the detailed information of the internal work of the query, -- Including whether each Runtime Filter is pushed down, waiting time, -- and the total time from prepare to receiving Runtime Filter for OLAP_SCAN_NODE.
 RuntimeFilter:in: